bryanthaboi/boisclubsocketserver/readme.md

 ## 🔒 Authentication

-The server includes a simple authentication middleware for specific routes.
+The server includes a simple authentication middleware for specific routes and the dashboard.
 To use a protected route, include the `AUTH_TOKEN` in the Authorization header:

 ```
 Authorization: Bearer YOUR_AUTH_TOKEN